 The course is jointly organised by:

-- Dr Benedict Michael, Senior Clinician Scientist Fellow and Honorary Consultant Neurologist.
+- Dr Benedict Michael, Reader, MRC Clinician Scientist and Honorary Consultant Neurologist

 - Professor Tom Solomon, Chair of Neurological Science and Honorary Consultant Neurologist

 - Dr Viraj Bharambe, Neurology Registrar